Women's workout routine to get toned and strong

 If you're looking to look and feel good, you're in the right place.
 In this article we will provide you a training plan to get lean and toned.

 During this 5-day workout plan for women we will put an emphasis on the lower body and cardio so you can achieve this lean body.
 Every body part will be worked to help you look balanced and obtain the full benefits of strength training.

 Cardio is important to improve oxygen delivery to muscles and shed fat for a slimmer, toned look.
 For any form of cardio, make sure you begin at a slower speed, and increase your speed every 2 minutes until you reach the desired effort level.
 This is your warm up.
 To make it easier we have noted the effort level required on specific days of the workout routine:

-- At a 6/10 effort level, you should be breathing steadily, but deeply, and be able to speak a full sentence with little difficulty.
+- Moderate: you should be breathing steadily, but deeply, and be able to speak a full sentence with little difficulty.

-- At an 8/10 effort level, you should be breathing heavily, and only able to say a few short words with some difficulty.
+- Vigorous: you should be breathing heavily, and only able to say a few short words with some difficulty.

-Remember to cool down afterwards, decreasing the speed every 2 minutes until you are sufficiently cooled down.
-Your warm up and cool down count towards the total cardio time.
+You also have to cool down afterwards, decreasing the speed every 2 minutes until you are sufficiently cooled down.

-This female workout plan is composed of 5 days of training:
+This women's workout plan is composed of 5 days of training:

 - 5 days of weight training